 Black credit cards come with high minimum credit limits that could be between $15,000 and $30,000.
-For the right person, this could be great, and most black cards are designed for big spending anyway.
-But it’s still good to check the minimum limit and consider how much access to credit you will need so that you can get a card with a limit that lets you use the card as much as you need without spending beyond your means.
+Make sure you look at the details of this limit and consider how much access to credit you will need so that you can get a card that allows you to spend as much as you need without going beyond your means.

 When looking at several black credit cards, make sure you check the annual fees and standard interest rates so that you can estimate how much it will cost you for each card.

 Even a difference of 1% p.a. could save you a lot of money if you carry a balance, so it’s always important to check the standard interest rates when comparing black credit cards.
 Interest-free days, on the other hand, offer greater convenience and value if you regularly pay your balance off in full.
 You could get a lot more flexibility if a card offers up to 55 days interest-free compared to one that offers up to 45, for instance.